2024

 ‘Jimmy Nardello’s Italian Frying Pepper’ has long, curved, red, sweet fruits when mature.
 At the last minute, before cool weather moved in, I literally yanked 2 young plants out of the ground and potted them into 6″ pots for now.

 You can dig up peppers that aren’t very big but try to keep the root system intact.
-Removing about half of the foliage (by cutting back the stems) can help prevent severe wilt.
+Removing half of the foliage (by cutting back the stems) and light shade for a couple of days can help prevent severe wilt.
+Then, with good sunlight and careful watering, they can recover.

 I don’t eat hot peppers and will sell the rest of the potted habaneros, cayennes, and jalapeños.
 ‘Helios’ habanero is so cute with its bright orange lanterns hanging on small glossy-leaved plants.
 It’s ornamental qualities merit keeping it around during the autumn holidays.